Emergency Dentistry Solutions

 What Is Considered a Dental Emergency?

 You’re probably wondering what exactly counts as a dental emergency.
-The easiest way to tell is if you’re experiencing pain that takes away from your normal day to day tasks.
+The easiest way to tell is if you’re experiencing pain that takes away from your normal day-to-day tasks.
 This can include toothaches, broken teeth, cracked teeth, lost teeth, and more.
-If you do experience a toothache out of nowhere, try to floss around the area to remove any food debris that may be causing irritation.
+If you do experience a toothache out of nowhere, try to floss around the area to remove any food debris that may be irritating.
 If your pain persists, call our office for treatment.

 Should I Visit the Dentist or the ER?

 In many cases, it’s best to visit our office because we specialize in oral healthcare, providing all of the treatments you need to get out of pain and back to smiling.
-However, there are some problems that require an emergency visit, including: issues with breathing, jaw injury, uncontrollable bleeding, deep facial wounds, and any other potentially life-threatening instances.
+However, some problems require an emergency visit, including issues with breathing, jaw injury, uncontrollable bleeding, deep facial wounds, and any other potentially life-threatening instances.
 These problems may even require general medical attention, which is why you should go to the ER right away.

 When Should Dental Emergencies Get Treated?